 Remember that the following costs are not allowable for capital gains tax purposes:

 Any costs that have already been deducted against profits for income tax

 The costs of mining activities, such as electricity and equipment.
 That’s because, in cases of individuals mining crypto as a hobby, electricity and equipment costs are not wholly attributable to mining crypto.
 However, some costs are deductible when the mining equipment get disposed of

 Finally, it’s well worth noting that in a case where mining is a business activity, the crypto assets will form part of trading stock.
 If the assets get transferred out of trading stock, the business will be treated as if they bought the crypto at the trading accounts’ value.
 That value can then be used as an allowable cost upon disposal.

-We hope you found this guide useful!
+We hope you found our guide to tax on cryptocurrency UK useful!
 If you are cryptocurrency trading as a business or as an individual, our experienced accountants and online accountants can ensure you get it right when it comes to tax.
 Please get in touch to find out more on 0207 043 4000 or firstname.lastname@example.org.